RussellLuo/mcputil/README.md

     # tool output: Task 'example-task' completed
 ```

-Additionally, you can call tools by their names:
+Additionally, you can also call tools by their names without fetching them first:

 ```python
 import inspect